TuringGpt/Dashboard_Clone/envs/incident/tools/interface_1/policy.md

 - Collect complete client information including name, registration number, contact details, and client type
 - Check for existing records with same registration number or email
 - Set initial status as active unless user specifies otherwise
-- Create client record with the timestamp "2025-10-01T00:00:00"
+- Create client record
-- Returned client identifier and successful creation flag if client was created
+- Return client identifier and successful creation flag if client was created

 ### Updating Client Information
 When to use: When client details change or status modifications are required.